Wednesday, February 07, 2007

 Besides the two main buildings, which were restored in 1993, the complex incudes a strolling garden and Japanese-style kura or storehouses, reflecting the owners business in the rice trade.

 The European building, with the original furnishings still in evidence, includes a four-storey tower, sunroom and veranda and connects directly to the long Japanese-style tatami-floored annexe.
+There is a telephone room, some superb period fireplaces and the both drawing room and dining room have been recreated with antique furniture and wallpaper.

 Access: A 15 minute walk east from Kuwana Station